twolfson/twolfson.com-scripts/docs/provisioning-a-server.md

 Host digital-twolfson.com
     User ubuntu
     HostName xxx.xxx.xxx.xxx

+# If there's an old server you're transferring from,
+# rename it to: digital-twolfson.com-old
 ```

 5. SSH into our server as `root` user to set up `ubuntu` one